 There is no need to apply sealant to your planks.
-This material is at least 100 years old and has stood the test of time.
+This material is at least 100 years old and has withstood the test of time.
 Wood needs to breathe.
-If you do seal the planks we suggest a waterbased clear matte polyurethane; satin for the wine soaked panels.
+If you do seal the planks we suggest a water-based clear matte polyurethane.
+For the wine soaked panels, we recommend a satin water-based polyurethane.

-Questions?
 We're here to help.

-This process should take no time at all.
-If you find yourself questioning anything about the installation, product quality, or care, please call us at 949-244-5123
+If you find yourself questioning anything about the installation, product quality, or care, please call or text us at 949-244-5123.